vterra-open/Vterra/ROADMAP.md

 Detect the visitor's language automatically from their first spoken input and switch the agent's response language to match — without requiring the visitor to select a language manually.

-**Scope:** Both live avatar agents.
+**Scope:** All live avatar agents.
 Requires ElevenLabs language detection capability or a pre-processing layer that identifies language before the agent responds.

 ---